The Health Sciences Academy is committed to an Equality and Inclusion agenda. This includes:

 - promoting CPD that meets the needs of health services staff and ensuring that Continuous Professional Development (CPD) provision is accessible to all;

 - making health, wellbeing and illness prevention widely available;

 - developing and participating in activities which promote health care education to people from all backgrounds.

-Students in Transition Year are invited to a three-day programme jointly held in the University and University Hospital Limerick.
+Students in Transition Year are invited to a two day programme held virtually to learn more about a career in Health

 The Teddy Bear Hospital provides children with the opportunity to interact with medical students in a safe and fun environment while learning more about medicine.
 The aim of the project is to alleviate childhood anxiety surrounding hospitals and doctors.

 What does a physiotherapist or a nurse do?
 What a hospital look like?
 Or a University?
 Why is it important that children adopt health promoting behaviours in their early years?
 How do they champion these in their schools and with their friends and family?